-If you’re looking for the best Nintendo Switch 2 racing games to play on the new console, look no further.
+If you’re looking for the best Nintendo Switch 2 racing games to play in 2026, look no further.

 With a stellar launch lineup and a comprehensive catalogue of backwards compatible titles, the Switch 2 is already proving to be an excellent platform for playing racing games on the go.
 That said, its lack of pressure-sensitive triggers is a disappointing omission, meaning you can’t modulate acceleration and braking in driving games.

-Don’t forget that the Switch 2 is backwards compatible with most Switch 1 games.
-That means you can import your Switch racing game library to the Switch 2 and enjoy games like Burnout Paradise, Cruis’n Blast and Grid Autosport on the new console, with some titles benefiting from improved performance.
+It’s worth noting that the Switch 2 is backwards compatible with most Switch 1 games.
+That means you can import your Switch racing game library to the Switch 2 and enjoy games like Burnout Paradise, Cruis’n Blast and GRID Autosport on the new console, with some titles benefiting from improved performance.

 Ridge Racer used to be a quintessential console launch title.
 It famously showcased the prowess of the original PlayStation with its revolutionary polygonal graphics, bringing the arcade experience home.
 Fittingly, Ridge Racer has returned as one of several driving games that launched alongside the Switch 2.